Our steps to the future

 Developed NACOVI (indoor-type), LED-based full-color display equipment.

-Developed NACOVI (outdoor-type), LED-based full-color display equipment.
-Delivered this technology to the Nagano National Road Construction Office, Ministry of Construction, and installed it at the Akanuma Information Station.
+Delivered the first unit to the Nagano National Road Construction Office, Ministry of Construction, and installed it at Akanuma Information Station.
 (Photo: Kamigo SA)

 Listed on the second section of the Nagoya Stock Exchange.

 Developed and began sale of solder joint inspection sytem that makes use of image processing.

 Acquired ISO14001 certification at Opto-Electronics Division (now known as FA Inspection Equipment Division).